neondatabase/website/content/docs/manage/endpoints.md

 | 6             | 6    | 24 GB  |
 | 7             | 7    | 28 GB  |

-Neon supports two compute size configuration options:
+Neon supports fixed-size and autoscaling compute configurations.

-- **Fixed Size:** This option allows you to select a fixed compute size ranging from .25 CUs to 7 CUs.
+- **Fixed size:** You can use the slider to select a fixed compute size ranging from .25 CUs to 7 CUs.
 A fixed-size compute does not scale to meet workload demand.
-- **Autoscaling:** This option allows you to specify a minimum and maximum compute size.
+- **Autoscaling:** You can also use the slider to specify a minimum and maximum compute size.
 Neon scales the compute size up and down within the selected compute size boundaries to meet workload demand. _Autoscaling_ currently supports a range of 1/4 (.25) to 7 CUs.
 For information about how Neon implements the _Autoscaling_ feature, see [Autoscaling](/docs/introduction/autoscaling).

 <Admonition type="info">
 The `neon_utils` extension provides a `num_cpus()` function you can use to monitor how the _Autoscaling_ feature allocates compute resources in response to workload.
 For more information, see [The neon_utils extension](/docs/extensions/neon-utils).